The Newton Agham Fund is an integral component of the Newton Fund, which forms part of the UK’s official development assistance programme (ODA).

-The British Council is working alongside other key UK organisations to deliver the Newton Agham Programme.
+The British Council is working alongside other key UK organisations to deliver the Newton Agham Fund.
 The other UK delivery partners in the Philippines are Innovate UK, Royal Academy of Engineering (RAEng), Biotechnology and Biological Sciences Research Council (BBSRC), Medical Research Council (MRC), Research Councils UK (RCUK), and the Met Office.

 About the Newton Fund